-- 44. Recovery Bonds shall be excluded from Pacific Gas and Electric Company's ratemaking capital structure. - 45.
-Pacific Gas and Electric Company shall use the Wildfire Hardening Fixed Recovery Charge Balancing Account to record costs and benefits for subsequent recovery from or credit to Consumers as described in the body of this Financing Order and the accompanying Conclusions of Law. - 46.
-Pacific Gas and Electric Company shall adjust its General Rate Case revenue requirement through the Wildfire Mitigation Balancing Account and Annual Electric True-Up Process following the issuance of the Recovery Bonds, as described in the body of this Financing Order and the accompanying Conclusions of Law. - 47.
-Pacific Gas and Electric Company (PG&E) shall take all practicable measures, as expeditiously as possible, to recharacterize Assembly Bill (AB) 1054-related fire risk mitigation Construction Work In Progress expenditures as rate-based expenditures.
-If, after taking such measures, PG&E has less than \$1.4 billion of AB 1054 capital expenditures in service in rate base at the time of issuance of the Recovery Bonds, PG&E is authorized to finance AB 1054 capital expenditures temporarily recorded as Construction Work In Progress. - 48.
-All regulatory approvals within the jurisdiction of the Commission that are necessary for the securitization of the Fixed Recovery Charges associated with
+44. Recovery Bonds shall be excluded from Pacific Gas and Electric Company's ratemaking capital structure.

+45. Pacific Gas and Electric Company shall use the Wildfire Hardening Fixed Recovery Charge Balancing Account to record costs and benefits for subsequent recovery from or credit to Consumers as described in the body of this Financing Order and the accompanying Conclusions of Law.

+46. Pacific Gas and Electric Company (PG&E) shall adjust its General Rate Case revenue requirements through the Wildfire Mitigation Balancing Account and Annual Electric True-Up Process following the issuance of the Recovery Bonds, as described in the body of this Financing Order and the accompanying Conclusions of Law.
+PG&E shall adjust its Wildfire Mitigation and Catastrophic Event-related revenue requirements through the Wildfire Mitigation Plan Memorandum Account, Distribution Revenue Adjustment Mechanism, and Annual Electric True-Up Process following issuance of the Recovery Bonds, as described in the body of this Financing Order and the accompanying Conclusions of Law.

+47. Pacific Gas and Electric Company (PG&E) shall take all practicable measures, as expeditiously as possible, to recharacterize Assembly Bill (AB) 1054related fire risk mitigation Construction Work In Progress expenditures as ratebased expenditures.
+If, after taking such measures, PG&E has less than \$1.385 billion of AB 1054 capital expenditures in service in rate base at the time of issuance of the Recovery Bonds, PG&E is authorized to finance AB 1054 capital expenditures temporarily recorded as Construction Work In Progress.

-Recovery Costs that are the subject of the Application, and the issuance of the Recovery Bonds and all related transactions contemplated in the Application, are hereby granted.
+48. All regulatory approvals within the jurisdiction of the Commission that are necessary for the securitization of the Fixed Recovery Charges associated with Recovery Costs that are the subject of the Application, and the issuance of the Recovery Bonds and all related transactions contemplated in the Application, are hereby granted.

-- 49. Pursuant to Public Utilities Code § 824 and General Order 24-C, Pacific Gas and Electric Company shall maintain records that: (i) identify the specific Recovery Bonds issued pursuant to this Financing Order; and (ii) demonstrate that the proceeds from the Recovery Bonds have been used only for the purposes authorized by this Financing Order. - 50.
-Pacific Gas and Electric Company shall report, on behalf of the Special Purpose Entity, all information required by General Order 24-C and the Commission's Financing Rule regarding all Recovery Bonds. - 51.
-Any Special Purpose Entity issuing Recovery Bonds shall be exempt from the new affiliate requirements established in Decision 20-05-053. - 52.
-This Financing Order shall become effective in accordance with its terms and conditions only when Pacific Gas and Electric Company (PG&E) provides its written consent to all terms and conditions of this Financing Order.
-This Financing Order shall be void and of no force or effect if PG&E does not provide its written consent to all terms and conditions of this Financing Order. - 53.
-Pacific Gas and Electric Company (PG&E) shall file and serve within 10 days from the date the Financing Order is mailed a written statement that either: (i) PG&E consents to all terms and conditions of this Financing Order; or (ii) PG&E does not consent to all terms and conditions of this Financing Order.
+49. Pursuant to Public Utilities Code § 824 and General Order 24-C, Pacific Gas and Electric Company shall maintain records that: (i) identify the specific Recovery Bonds issued pursuant to this Financing Order; and (ii) demonstrate that the proceeds from the Recovery Bonds have been used only for the purposes authorized by this Financing Order.

+50. Pacific Gas and Electric Company shall report, on behalf of the Special Purpose Entity, all information required by General Order 24-C and the Commission's Financing Rule regarding all Recovery Bonds.

+51. Any Special Purpose Entity issuing Recovery Bonds shall be exempt from the new affiliate requirements established in Decision 20-05-053.

+52. This Financing Order shall become effective in accordance with its terms and conditions only when Pacific Gas and Electric Company (PG&E) provides its written consent to all terms and conditions of this Financing Order.
+This Financing Order shall be void and of no force or effect if PG&E does not provide its written consent to all terms and conditions of this Financing Order.

+53. Pacific Gas and Electric Company (PG&E) shall file and serve within 10 days from the date the Financing Order is mailed a written statement that either: (i) PG&E consents to all terms and conditions of this Financing Order; or (ii) PG&E does not consent to all terms and conditions of this Financing Order.
 If the latter, PG&E's written statement shall identify the specific terms and conditions it does not consent to and explain why it does not consent to these terms and conditions.